Olduvai domain: Function

 Research has found that the Olduvai domain has a role in the development of neurons.
 Specifically, it appears to function to increase the number of neural stem cells by prolonging the developmental period of neurons.
 When Olduvai copy number is reduced, neurons appear to mature faster and divide less.
 Conversely, when Olduvai copy number is increased, neurons appear to mature for longer and divide in higher numbers.
+Consistent with this effect, introduction of the NBPF15 gene, encoding 6 Olduvai domains, in human neural stem cells promoted proliferation.

+In mouse transgenic experiments, when the single copy of Olduvai is removed from the mouse genome, the resulting "Olduvai-minus" mice produce fewer offspring and show significant hyperactivity.

 Clinical significance

 Autism

-DUF1220 copy number variation have recently been investigated in autism which is a disorder associated with deletions and duplications of 1q21 yet the causative loci within such regions have not previously been identified.
-Such research has found that copy number of DUF1220 subtype CON1 is linearly associated with increasing severity of social impairment in autism.
+Olduvai copy number variation has recently been investigated in autism, which is a disorder associated with deletions and duplications of 1q21, yet the causative loci within such regions have not previously been identified.
+Such research has found that copy number of Olduvai subtype CON1, but not of other Olduvai subtypes, is linearly associated with increasing severity of social impairment in autism.
 This evidence is relevant for current theories proposing that autism and psychosis are fundamentally related.
-The precise nature of this relationship is currently under debate, with alternative lines of argument suggesting that the two are diametrically opposed diseases, exist on a continuum or exhibit a more nuanced relationship.
+The precise nature of this relationship is currently under debate, with alternative lines of argument suggesting that the two are diametrically opposed diseases, exist on a continuum, or exhibit a more nuanced relationship.

 Schizophrenia

 Schizophrenia is a neurological condition in which there are issues in brain development.
-In contrast with autism, copy number increase of DUF1220 subtypes CON1 and HLS1 is associated with reduced severity of positive symptoms in schizophrenia.
+In contrast with autism, copy number increase of Olduvai subtypes CON1 and HLS1 is associated with reduced severity of positive symptoms in schizophrenia.